mjosaarinen/brutus/README.md

 the reference ciphers are now included with the BRUTUS package.
 Many obvious bugs still remain but I haven't touched implementation errors that don't threaten the stability of the testing framework.
-It's your shame if you can't even code.
+It's your shame if you can't code.

 No warranty whatsoever.
 I don't own the cipher implementations.
-If you my code in your project, attribute me.
+If you use my code in your project, attribute me.

 Cheers,
 - Markku http://www.mjos.fi.